BOISE CAR ACCIDENT LAWYER

 When Can I Hold Another Party Liable for My Accident?

 You can hold another party liable for your auto accident if you can prove that they were at-fault for the crash.
-Proving fault is always a highly fact specific issue.
+Proving fault can turn into a complicated issue.
 In some cases, it will be very complex and could result in a contentious dispute.
 As a general rule, fault is proven by establishing another party’s negligence.
-In essence, negligence occurs when a person or entity fails to take proper care when performing an activity.
+In essence, negligence occurs when a person or entity fails to take proper action during the event under dispute.
 In order to prove negligence, you will need to prove each of the following four legal elements:

 - Duty: You must establish the extent to which the other party had a legal responsibility to look out for your safety.
 This is known as establishing the standard of care.